OSHA Retaliation Claims Defense Lawyers in Texas

 Often, nonperforming employees will allege retaliation just to protect themselves from their own improper action.
 We help employers defend themselves against inaccurate claims that they retaliated against workers.

 At Hendershot, Cannon & Hisey, P.C., our lawyers serve the needs of businesses in Houston and throughout Texas.
 We help employers prevent and deal with OSHA claims, including allegations of retaliation.
-Speak with our attorneys about your case-call (713) 489-2028 or contact us online to schedule an initial consultation.

 The best way to defend against a retaliation claim is to document all actions against employees who complain about workplace safety.
 Per OSHA, retaliation against a worker who reports safety concerns includes: